• Providence Perfume Co. Hindu Honeysuckle EDP Perfume Review

 I really enjoyed wearing Hindu Honeysuckle in warmer weather.
 On a cool day, I like it too.
 The ambrette gives a warming “cashmere shawl” feel to this bright floral.
 It’s perfect for cool, sunny day.

 Hindu Honeysuckle comes in a few sizes.
-The 1/2 oz retails for $60 at Beautyhabit.
+A 5ml bottle is available at Beautyhabit for $45.

 Victoria’s Final EauPINIONMesmerizing golden jasmine.
 This one is very well done.
 And like I said, it isn’t “honeysuckle” but it conjures up “honeysuckle memories” to me.